solids4foam/solids4foam/applications/scripts/README.md

-# solids4foam bash functions:  `solids4FoamScripts.sh`
+# Bash functions:  `solids4FoamScripts.sh`

 Prepared by Ivan Batistić

 ---

-- These functions are used in `Allrun` and `Allclean` scripts to run and clean `solids4foam` tutorial cases;
+- This document describes the bash functions in the `solids4foam/applications/scripts/solids4FoamScripts.sh` script;
-- The primarily purpose of these functions is to efficiently change between `OpenFOAM` versions by making corresponding changes in `OpenFOAM` case files;
+- These bash functions within `solids4FoamScripts.sh` are used in `Allrun` and `Allclean` scripts in `solids4foam` tutorial cases;
-- In this document, corresponding functions in the `/applications/scripts/solids4FoamScripts.sh` bash script are documented by showing changes in corresponding files.
+- The primary purpose of these functions is to make a case compatible with the current version of `OpenFOAM`/`foam-extend`, e.g. convert the case from its `foam-extend-4.1` format to its `OpenFOAM-v2012` format.

 ---

-## Convert case format functions: `solids4foam::convertCaseFormat()` and `solids4foam::convertCaseFormatFoamExtend()`
+## `solids4foam::convertCaseFormat()` and `solids4foam::convertCaseFormatFoamExtend()`

 `solids4foam::convertCaseFormat()` is used to convert a case from `foam-extend` format to `OpenFOAM` format, whereas `solids4foam::convertCaseFormatFoamExtend()` is used to convert any case version to the `foam-extend` format.
-No changes are applied if the case format matches the format of the `OpenFOAM` version.
+No changes are applied if the case format matches the format of the current `OpenFOAM`/`foam-extend` version.

 - __Function purpose__
   Converts a case from `foam-extend` format to `OpenFOAM` format and vice versa.